UTHealth Expert List

 - Chief of PM&R Service, Memorial Hermann-Texas Medical Center

-- Chief of PM&R Service, Lyndon B. Johnson General Hospital
+- Chief of PM&R Service, Lyndon B. Johnson Hospital

-- Director, Residency Program in the Department of Physical Medicine and Rehabilitation, UTHealth Medical School
+- Director, Residency Program in the Department of Physical Medicine and Rehabilitation, McGovern Medical School at UTHealth

 - Director, UTHealth Motor Recovery Lab, TIRR Memorial Hermann

 Gerard E. Francisco, M.D., is focused on comprehensively addressing and meeting the needs of the persons with disabilities stemming from neurologic damage and disease.
 His research interests include brain and stroke rehabilitation, spasticity management and robotic therapy.
 He led the rehabilitation team attending to injured Congresswoman Gabrielle Giffords.

 - Professor and Chair, Vivian L. Smith Department of Neurosurgery, McGovern Medical School at UTHealth